The Company’s main corporate governance policies and practices are outlined below:

 Subject to the Chairman’s approval (not to be unreasonably withheld), the Directors, at the Company’s expense, may obtain independent professional advice on issues arising in the course of their duties.

-The remuneration of the Chief Executive Officer and the Finance Director will be decided by the Board, without the relevant affected Executive Director participating in that decision-making process.
+The remuneration of the Chief Executive Officer or Managing Director and the Finance Director will be decided by the Board, without the relevant affected Executive Director participating in that decision-making process.

 Other Executive Directors and Executives remuneration will be determined by the Chief Executive Officer (in consultation with the Remuneration Committee) and approved by the Board, without the relevant affected Executive Director participating in that decision-making process.